codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 </div>
 <div class="clear"></div>

-Navigate to your domain on port `8080`.
 Congratulations, you've now got a solid setup for editing code in your iPad browser 🎉

 ### Certbot not updating automatically